 - Tuberculin skin test (TST) status

 Any elevated fasting blood glucose level on a new applicant exam will require a follow-up evaluation to include an HbA1C test.
-The minimum acceptable HbA1C level is 8.0% or less.
+The minimum acceptable HbA1C level is less than 8.0% or less.
 Diabetes requiring insulin for control cannot be considered for waiver.

 - Psychiatric History

 Any psychiatric diagnosis or treatment history requires complete documentation from a mental health professional to include history of treatment, hospitalizations, current status, stability, prognosis, risk to self or others, current medications, and determination that follow-up is needed no more frequently than every six months.
 If applying for a rating requiring the use of small arms, a specific statement from a psychiatrist as to the suitability for small arms duties will be required.

 If you use CPAP/BiPAP you will need to provide documentation stating that you are symptom-free and a compliance report, within the past 6 months, indicating that you use the device greater than 4 hours per night at least 70% of the time.
 Data for at least one month is required.
 A note from your doctor simply stating that your sleep apnea is controlled on CPAP is not sufficient.